19 Must-Follow Mental Health Influencers on Instagram!

 - Author of Self-Care for people with ADHD and creator of @thefocusgenie

-Dr. Hamdani posts are entertaining and relatable videos about living with attention deficit hyperactivity disorder (ADHD).
+Dr. Hamdani’s posts are entertaining and relatable videos about living with attention deficit hyperactivity disorder (ADHD).
 She is a licensed psychiatrist and is associated with the app The Focus Genie.

-For those with ADHD, or even those without, this account can feel very relatable.
-No one can be a true social media therapist, but if that job did exist, I’d want her to be mine.
+For those with ADHD—and even those without—this account is often relatable.
+No one is truly a social media therapist, but if such a job did exist, Dr. Hamdani would best fill the role.

 Best for PTSD